-F4) and the endpoints: DC (decompensated cirrhosis) and HCC (hepatocellular carcinoma).
+Fig. 1.
+Model structure.
+Individuals can progress vertically through the METAVIR fibrosis stages (F0 to F4) and the endpoints: decompensated cirrhosis (DC) and hepatocellular carcinoma (HCC).
 From any of those stages individuals can also progress horizontally along the care cascade and be diagnosed, put onto treatment, fail treatment or be cured.
-Individuals who clear HCV, either spontaneously or because they were succeeded treatment have undetectable HCV.
-The rates of progression through the METAVIR stages depends on several factors including whether the individual has undetectable HCV (upper right block) or not (all other blocks).
+Individuals who clear HCV, either spontaneously or because they succeeded treatment have undetectable HCV.
+The rates of progression through the METAVIR stages depends on several factors including whether the individual has undetectable HCV or not.